-Our bodies need carbs, but we need to be reaching for the right ones.
-Whole grains have many health benefits, and eating them after surgery will give you the carbohydrates you need for energy as well as fibre.
-When looking at breads, pastas, and cereals look for 100% whole wheat or multigrain.
+Our bodies need carbs, but we must reach for the right ones.
+Whole grains have many health benefits; eating them after surgery will give you the carbohydrates you need for energy and fibre.
+When looking at bread, pasta, and cereals, look for 100% whole wheat or multigrain.

 - Chicken, turkey, seafood, beans, lentils, nuts, seeds, tofu, eggs

-After surgery your body needs a high amount of protein and iron.
-Protein contains amino acids which aid in tissue regeneration, wound healing, and will help keep your immune system strong.
-Red meat is not recommended because it may trigger constipation and contains high levels of saturated fats.
+After surgery, your body needs a high amount of protein and iron.
+Protein contains amino acids that aid in tissue regeneration and wound healing and help keep your immune system strong.
+Red meat is not recommended because it may trigger constipation and contains high saturated fats.
 If your appetite is weak or you’re having trouble eating, you could consider supplementing your diet with protein powder.